resplendentHSHI/lockout-tournament/content/home.md

 # Gunn Mathematics Competition

 Welcome to Gunn High School's first annual mathematics competition!
-It will be held **virtually** sometime in February.
+It will be held sometime in February.

+**We have yet to decide** whether it will be held virtually or in-person.
+If it were in-person, it would be held on Gunn's campus and in-person attendance would be restricted to Gunn students.
+(If it were in-person, an online option may also be available if enough interest is expressed from non-Gunn students).

 ## About